quailjs/quail/docs/tests/scriptsDoNotUseColorAlone.rst

 .. php:class:: scriptsDoNotUseColorAlone

-<p>All scripts should be assessed to see if their interface does not have an interface which requires distinguishing beteween colors alone.</p>
+All scripts should be assessed to see if their interface does not have an interface which requires distinguishing beteween colors alone.